patching...

 Somerville has received a $500,000 grant from the state to help build the new Harris Park on Cross Street in East Somerville, according to an announcement from the state.

 In its present location on Cross Street East, Harris Park is a small concrete space with some run-down basketball hoops.
-It's rare to see children playing there, though the sight of cars whizzing by on their way to the highway is common.
-Last year, the city used the park as a place to dump snow.
+It's rare to see children playing there, though .
+Last year, the city used the park as .

 The new Harris Park will be built close to Broadway, at 15-25 Cross Street East, near the old Broadway fire station, now home to some community organizations.
 The new park will contain play structures, a half basketball court, a water play feature and a social gathering space, according to the state's announcement.